 Upon receiving notification of the award of the construction contract, the Construction Management Section will assign a Project Monitor to represent the State Construction Office at the project site.
 Contracts within the State Government Center, in downtown Raleigh and Department of Administration projects will be administered and monitored by the Construction Management Section of the State Construction Office.

-Project monitors are not assigned to University Download Projects as defined by GS 116-31.11, Department of Transportation building construction projects located within a State or Federal Highway right-of-way (welcome centers, visitor centers and rest-stops), or any property owned by the North Carolina Global Transpark.
+Project monitors are not assigned to University Download Projects as defined by GS 116-31.11, Department of Transportation building construction projects located within a State or Federal Highway rightof-way (welcome centers, visitor centers and rest-stops), or any property owned by the North Carolina Global Transpark.
+The Project Monitor must be present at the pre-construction meeting to ensure that all required documentation throughout the duration of the project is presented to the project team.